-Behavioral Health inpatient and residential services can be requested by submitting a Prior Authorization form or contacting Molina's Prior Authorization team at (844) 239-4914.
+Behavioral health elective inpatient and residential services (including ASAM and PMIC treatment) can be requested by submitting a Prior Authorization form or contacting Molina's Prior Authorization team at (844) 236-1464.
 Providers requesting after-hours authorization for these services should utilize Availity Essentials portal or fax submission options.
-Emergency psychiatric services do not require Prior Authorization.
-All requests for Behavioral Health services should include the most current version of Diagnostic and Statistical Manual of Mental Disorders (DSM) classification.
+Emergency and crisis psychiatric services do not require initial Prior Authorization, but may require concurrent review.
+All requests for behavioral health services should include the most current version of Diagnostic and Statistical Manual of Mental Disorders (DSM) classification.
 Molina utilizes standard, generally accepted Medical Necessity criteria for Prior Authorization reviews.
 Please see the Prior Authorization subsection found in the Health Care Services section of this Provider Manual for additional information.